sipb/homeworld/building/build.md

  * cpio
  * genisoimage

 You will need to set up a sbuild chroot.
+(See https://github.com/sipb/homeworld/issues/80)

 First, build helpers: